riverlane/qeciphy/docs/qeciphy_uvm_tb.md

    It can also be accessed from scoreboards and coverage_collectors via the m_config.m_vifs field.

    # Run time arguments used in UVM Tests
+    Below is the description of the optional run time arguments used in the tests.

    | OPT_ARGS | Description |
    |----------|-------------|
    | +DUT_XFERS | Specify number of words to sent to DUT Tx AXI-S Port (n = decimal integer > 0)|